Electricals and batteries

 What can I recycle?

 Electrical and electronic items are anything with wires, plugs, or that use batteries.
+Find out if you can recycle your electrical and electronic items at home, or where to take them with the recycling search tool.

 - E-cigarette tips